pywbem/pywbemtools/docs/pywbemcli/commands.rst

     interactive mode with the ``statistics show`` command.

-    For mock environments, artificial operations on the MOF compile time needed for setting up the mock respository are included in the client maintained statistics.
+    For mock environments, artificial operations on the MOF compile time needed for setting up the mock repository are included in the client maintained statistics.

 2. WBEM servers may support two capabilities for managing statistics on WBEM